TodePond/TodePondDotCom/wikiblogarden/repetition/sticky/words/readme.md

 The other benefit is that it creates a meme, a secret message, that community members can pick up and use to indicate that they belong to the story or— to others that they are part of the crowd, like a gang sign or an in joke.
 When someone repeats one of those phrases— collections of words, they add to the repetition and contribute to the **lore**, as well as taking part in a bigger group— the cult (ha) or the community.

 I mean— it— I hope it doesn't sound like I'm trying— I'm not trying to make it sound bigger than it is.
 By repeating a phrase again and again, it's an invitation for others to join in and say "I know that" and add their own spin to it.
-It's [copying something but changing it a tiny bit each time].
+It's [copying something but changing it a tiny bit each time](https://www.todepond.com/wikiblogarden/scrappy-fiddles/sharing/normalising/live/).

 ## Breaking